EmJunaid/Risc-V-32I-Single-Cycle-Processor/README.md

 # Reference

-All this material and understanding is taken from book " Digital Design and Computer Architecture RISC-V Edition " by Sarah L Harris and David M Harris.
+Some part of this material and understanding is taken from book " Digital Design and Computer Architecture RISC-V Edition " by Sarah L Harris and David M Harris.